juanluisbaptiste/docker-otrs/README.md

 After the containers finish starting up you can access the OTRS system at the following
 addresses:

+*_NOTE_*: `OTRS_INSTALL=yes` was used to run the installer but currently is unsupported and have not been tested in a long time so please do not use it, it will be removed soon.

 ### Administration Interface
     http://$OTRS_HOSTNAME/otrs/index.pl